 I’ve written a few articles in the past about getting to grips with the basics of SEO (see SEO 101: Five basics of search engine optimisation or Seven quick & easy SEO boosting steps you can take today).

-It’s worth taking a few minutes to think about SEO for your blog article as, if you get that right, you will have a much greater chance of your blog articles showing up in popular search results.
+It’s worth spending 10 minutes on your SEO for a new blog article as, if you get that right, you will have a much greater chance of your amazing content showing up in popular search results.

-When you write your article, think about the core topic and what words people might use to search for it in Google.
+When you write your article, think about the core topic and what words people might use to search for it on Google.

 - Is your content unique?

 - Is it relevant to your audience and will they find it informative?

 - Does your main heading reflect the topic?

 - Have you given it an H1 tag?

 - Have you broken up the copy with subheadings?